Germain-L/console-Hangman/README.md

 ------------------------------
 3: Search if word is available
 ```
-menu will be prompted, selected suitable choice
+menu will be prompted, selecte suitable choice

 ### Computer guesses a word
 - How long is your word?